 It’s more common to see state-specific telcos offering their own infrastructure and broadband plans, but a number of them do offer services in many areas of Australia.
 However, you’ll mostly find that coverage is not widespread, and while they have a presence in multiple states, only certain regions will actually be covered.

 - Spirit is a provider specialising in high-speed internet for apartments.
 It’s heavily Melbourne-centric, but some apartments in Sydney and on the Gold Coast are covered.
-All plans come with unlimited data, and 50/50Mbps speeds start at $55 a month for new customers.
-100/100Mbps plans are currently priced at $65 monthly, while 200/200Mbps is available in some areas for $135.
-Month-to-month and 18-month contract options are available, but monthly plans incur a $129 setup cost.
+All plans come with unlimited data, with prices starting at $55 a month and going up from there.
+Some plans also come with set up fees.

 - Lightning Broadband is another provider with various networks set up across Australia – you’ll just have to find out if they are available in your neighbourhood.
 Speeds range from 25Mbps up to 100Mbps, with unlimited data as standard.
 Prices start at $75 a month.